FixedEffects/InteractiveFixedEffectModels.jl/README.md

-This package estimates factor models on datasets in a "panel" form, where each row represents a pair id x time.
-Compared to the matrix N x T approach, a panel data is generally easier to work with and more memory efficient than a matrix N x T
+This package estimates factor models (or alternatively PCA) on datasets where each row represents a pair id x time, which I'll call "panels".
+Compared to the matrix N x T approach, panels are more memory efficient (in case of missing observations) and generally easier to work.

-Construct an object of type `PanelFactorModel`,
+### PanelFactorModel
+Starting from a a dataframe,  construct an object of type `PanelFactorModel` by specifying the id variable, the time variable, and the factor dimension.
+Both the the id and time variable must be of type `PooledDataVector`.

 ```julia
 using RDatasets, DataFrames, FixedEffectModels